-The risk of electric shock exists even after disconnecting from the grid, the wind generator and the auxiliary supplies.
+The risk of electric shock exists even after disconnecting from the grid, the PV array and the auxiliary supply.

 Only qualified personnel may open it, following the instructions in this manual.

 The entire manual must be read and understood in full prior to manipulating, installing or operating the unit.